 - Communication and interpersonal skills

 - Professional behavior

 - Attendance record

-- Other applicable issues that do not relate to disability
+- Other applicable issues which do not relate to disability

-If an applicant has a "known disability" and has indicated he or she could perform the job with reasonable accommodation, the previous employer may be asked about accommodations that were made.
+If an applicant has a "known disability" and has indicated he or she could perform the job with reasonable accommodation, the previous employer may be asked about accommodations which were made.

 - Worker's Compensation History

 After the initial interview process, the committee should consider whether each candidate is 1) definitely a finalist, 2) a good candidate, but not a finalist, or 3) definitely not a finalist.
 The committee should then narrow down the "definite" group to approximately three finalists.